IBM/node-red-dsx-workflow/README.md

 ## 1. Sign up for the Data Science Experience

 Sign up for IBM's [Data Science Experience](http://datascience.ibm.com/).
-By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your Bluemix account.
+By signing up for the Data Science Experience, two services: ``DSX-Spark`` and ``DSX-ObjectStore`` will be created in your IBM Cloud account.

-## 2. Create Bluemix services
+## 2. Create IBM Cloud services

 * Create the [Node-RED Starter application](https://console.bluemix.net/catalog/starters/node-red-starter).
 * Choose an appropriate name for the Node-RED application - `App name:`.